 Above all though, this manga is fun.
 Just plain fun.
 And that's what it's really trying to be.
 It's not a Hero's Journey like Trigun or a bullet-riddled revenge tale like Gungrave, it's its own thing: one part superhero comic, one part Seinfeld, one part Pan's Labyrinth, and all parts Nightow.

-Although I noticed all these flaws, Kekkai Sensen is a very good manga.
-The characters are well developed and although the story can be random, the story was presented well and it was a great experience.
-Some of the tangents are quite funny if I may say so.
-I recommend you read this manga if you like serious fighting involving supernatural stuff but also a funny manga where there is not a fight around every corner and on some corners you can find comedic relief.
+Despite this, Kekkai Sensen is a funny manga, I laughed as much as I was confused by the seemingly random writing; some of the tangents are quite funny.
+The characters are well developed, the story was presented well, and reading it was a great experience.
+I recommend you read this manga if you like serious fighting involving supernatural stuff but also where you can find comedic relief.

 After the success of the manga (specially the anime), the author is just like the old time-make the sequel of it.
 But this manga is different, it has so many news and make me hope every episodes (even more than one piece, my hero academia, haikyuu!!).
 The anime is masterpiece!
 Athought the screenplay was changed more or less).
 The art maybe don't suitable for some people, but the story and character are great, their personality are the best; the comedies are funny and subtle,... i think this is the good manga and most of all: ANIME KEKKAI SENSEN SEASON 2, PRAY FOR IT EVERY SECOND!!!